git/git.github.io/rev_news/drafts/edition-24.md

 		* The main motivation for this feature are CPU and I/O usage on the server side.

-		* The feature would be good for large collections fo repos, e.g. the set for Android; the Google "repo" tool would be an alternative.
+		* The feature would be good for large collections of repos, e.g. the set for Android; the Google "repo" tool would be an alternative.